pymmcore-plus/pymmcore-gui/README.md

   hardware-agnostic way. `pymmcore-gui` uses this to define and run rich imaging protocols (timelapses, z-stacks, channel series, well-plates, grids, etc.).
 - [**pymmcore-widgets**](https://github.com/pymmcore-plus/pymmcore-widgets): A
-  collection of re-usable Qt widgets for microscope devices and settings ￼.
+  collection of re-usable Qt widgets for microscope devices and settings.
   These are the building blocks of the GUI’s panels (e.g. camera controls, stage control, property browsers, acquisition setup forms), ensuring that all device control UI is robust and consistent.